 - A driver with a pending criminal case.
 These drivers may not stop because they fear the consequences of an open warrant, a probation violation, or a pending immigration matter.

-- Whatever the reasoning behind the hit and run, it is still an illegal act.
-An efficient Chicago hit-and-run accident attorney helps you identify the at-fault party and aggressively fights for adequate compensation.
+Whatever the reasoning behind the hit-and-run, it is still an illegal act.
+Our skilled Chicago hit-and-run accident attorneys help you identify the at-fault party and aggressively fight for full compensation.

 - Call the police and file an accident report about the crash.
 If the police are unable to track down the driver who caused the crash, the traffic accident report will be useful to your insurance company when you file a claim for the accident.
 Don’t try to chase down the hit-and-run driver on your own.

 Affordable representation after a Chicago hit-and-run car crash

-If you or a family member was injured in a hit-and-run accident, trust Gainsberg Law to aggressively advocate for the compensation your case deserves.
+If you or a family member was injured in a hit-and-run accident, trust Gainsberg Law to aggressively advocate for all the compensation your case deserves.
 Hit-and-run driving is unconscionable.
 The driver and any other responsible parties should be held accountable.
 When necessary, we’ll assert your right to compensation through your UM/UIM policy.
-Call us today at 312-313-1621 or fill out our contact form to schedule an initial consultation today.
+Call us today or fill out our contact form to schedule a free consultation.